ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/patch/single-doc-patch-operation.markdown

 {CODE patch_command_data@Common.cs /}

-    We highly recommend using scripts with parameters, this allows RavenDB to cache scripts and therefor boost performance.
-Parameters accessed in the script through "args" object, and passed using PatchRequest's "Values" parameter.
+We highly recommend using scripts with parameters.
+This allows RavenDB to cache scripts and boost performance.
+Parameters can be accessed in the script through "args" object, and passed using PatchRequest's "Values" parameter.

 {CODE patch_request@Common.cs /}

 ### 3. Operations API

-An operations interface that exposes the full functionality and allows performing ad-hoc patch operations, without creating a session
+An operations interface that exposes the full functionality and allows performing ad-hoc patch operations without creating a session.

 {CODE patch_non_generic_interface_in_store@ClientApi\Operations\Patches\PatchRequests.cs /}